Note: this post has been updated in September 2021.

 Dietary Fiber is considered by many to be one of the Essential Nutrients along with water, carbohydrates, fats, proteins, vitamins, and minerals.
 One may ask why does fiber matter, and the answer is yes it does matter!
 Also, you may want to read Understanding different types of fiber.

-Eating dietary fiber can make a difference in your health
+Eating dietary fiber foods can make a difference in your health

 Most of us have heard that we need to eat dietary fiber every day.
 Do you know why?
 If you think it is the old “roughage” concept from your grandmother, there is a little more to it than that.
 The other thing you may not know is just how many bodily functions fiber is essential to maintain – even your brain function!
 Got your attention?
 Read on to understand why fiber does matter.